-You've spent all summer outside, and while you've no doubt enjoyed yourself, your hair may tell a different story.
-Sun exposure, excessive heat and pool water are not your hair's best friends.
-As we transition into fall, here are a few ways to make sure your hair deals with the change in seasons and keeps it's shine and bounce.
+You've spent all summer outside and while you've no doubt enjoyed yourself, your hair may tell a different story.
+Sun exposure, excessive heat, and chlorine are not kind to your hair.
+As we transition into fall, here are a few ways to make sure your hair deals with the change in seasons and keeps its shine and bounce.

 1. When you spend the day outside, keep your hair covered.

 If you're spending a lot of time in the sun, keep your hair covered with a hat or scarf.
 When the sun beats down on your hair, the heat lifts the cuticle.
 When the cuticle is lifted, hair becomes dehydrated, dry, and damaged.
 The more the cuticle rises, the more likely it is to chip and become damaged.
 Hair with closed cuticles is soft, smooth, and shiny.

 2. Wash your hair regularly with clean, organic products.